![]() |

 Cost Drivers and Influencing Factors

-- Technology: Offshore projects rely on advanced technologies that improve efficiency and reduce emissions but increase upfront investment.
+- Technology: Offshore projects rely on advanced technologies that improve efficiency and reduce emissions, but increase upfront investment.
 Onshore operations use simpler equipment, keeping costs lower.

 - Regulations: Offshore drilling faces stricter environmental compliance, raising operational costs.
 Onshore sites often encounter land-use conflicts but face fewer regulatory hurdles.